Budget Dumpster presents The Fill Logo

 Once the caulk is dry, clean the surrounding area and wipe away any excess caulk.

-Pro Tip: Have you noticed any small gaps between your vinyl siding panels?
+Have you noticed any small gaps between your vinyl siding panels?
 Sealing those gaps with caulk will protect your home from exposure to water and insects.

-Replacing A Vinyl Siding Panel
+Replacing a Vinyl Siding Panel

 If the damage on your siding is beyond a quick fix, you might consider replacing the entire panel.
 But don’t get discouraged – this 15-minute DIY-friendly project will teach you all you need to know to help keep money in your pockets.